-Trigonometry, or trig for short, is usually taught around 11th grade, so depending on how early you take the new SAT, you may not have even learned it in your math class yet.
-The new SAT trig is lumped into the ‘Additional Topics’ math category.
-If you want to be able to handle new SAT trigonometry problems with ease, this guide will boil it down to what you need to remember.
+Trigonometry, or trig for short, is usually taught around 11th grade, so depending on how early you take the SAT, you may not have even learned it in your math class yet.
+The SAT trig is lumped into the ‘Additional Topics’ math category.
+If you want to be able to handle SAT trigonometry problems with ease, this guide will boil it down to what you need to remember.
 It’s short enough to be a refresher, yet thorough enough for the beginner.

 What is Trigonometry?